hbowie/headout/docs/index.md

 	Create HTML ToC from Markdown
 	:    This will interpret the input text as Markdown, and create a table of contents in HTML as output, using the headings found in the input as entries in the table of contents.

+	Add ToC to Markdown
+	:    This will interpret the input text as Markdown, add a table of contents in HTML to the source, and also convert Markdown headings to HTML.
+This ensures that the links in the table of contents use the same IDs as the ones used for the headings.
+The input file must have a heading with the text 'Table of Contents'.
+The generated table of contents will be inserted following this heading.

 	Create Markdown from OPML
 	:    This will interpret the input text as an Outline in OPML format, and create a Markdown document as output, with the outline entries converted to headings.